NC Group Home Residents Lose Medicaid Funds: May Lose Homes

 The General Assembly organizes January 9th, but is not scheduled to conduct business until January 30, 2013….the day Medicaid funding will cease for the group homes.

-Posted on December 27, 2012, in DHHS, Group Homes, Medicaid, Medicaid Eligibility, Medicaid Funds, Medical Necessity, Mental Illness, North Carolina, Perdue, Personal Care Services and tagged DHHS, General Assembly, Group home, Health care provider, Medicaid, Mental disorder, Personal care, Presbyterian polity, Purdue, United States Department of Health and Human Services.
+Posted on December 27, 2012, in Group Homes, Medicaid, Medicaid Eligibility, Medicaid Funds, Medical Necessity, Mental Illness, NC DHHS, North Carolina, Perdue, Personal Care Services and tagged General Assembly, Group home, Health care provider, Medicaid, Mental disorder, NC DHHS, Personal care, Presbyterian polity, Purdue, United States Department of Health and Human Services.
 Bookmark the permalink.
 Leave a comment.